tamargord/ex2_skeleton/README.md

 - it retrieves a cell object on a cell reference sring and uses the parseIndex method to convert it.

  - **`String value(int x, int y)`**:
-it returns the value of the cell at the coordinates and returns plain test of numeric values.
+-it returns the value of the cell at the coordinates and returns plain test of numeric values.

 - **`void eval()`**:
-  it iterates over the cells and evaluates their values.
+ - it iterates over the cells and evaluates their values.

 - **`String eval(int x, int y)`**:
 - it returns the values of a specific cell.